datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	Success!
 Enabled the vault-plugin-secrets-datastax-astra secrets engine at: astra/
 	```

-At this point, HashiCorp Vault and Astra DB Plugin for HashiCorp Vault are set up.
-They're ready to use.
+At this point, HashiCorp Vault and Astra DB Plugin for HashiCorp Vault are set up and ready to use.

 <a name="using-standard"></a>